FuchsEDV/Thrixty/README.md

 ### 13.)
 Contribution

-You are very welcome to contribute to this project!
+You are very welcome to contribute to this project!<br>
-If you do, please pull-request to the main development branch. (currently "development1"...)
+If you do, please pull-request to the main development branch. (currently "development1"...)<br>
-I will try to always review and test the code before releasing.
+I will try to always review and test the code before releasing.<br>
 Thank you. :)